jrandleman/EScheme/doc/primitives.md

 too.

-In addition to Java threads, EScheme also supports JavaScript's `Promise` concurrency paradigm.
+In addition to Java threads, EScheme also supports JavaScript's `Promise` and `Timeout` concurrency paradigms.
 For synchronization, EScheme exposes Java reentrant locks via `mutex`, and supports Clojure's `dosync` macro!

 ---